dPanta/VesperGuildRoster/README.md

 - or use /vg chat command

 # Credits
-Everyone who uses the addon for testing.
+Thank you to all who use the addon for testing.
 First time doing this.

 ## BigWigs - [https://github.com/BigWigsMods/LibKeystone]